Chester Bennington Gets Touching Tribute From Chris Cornell’s Daughter On Good Morning America

 “This is just an honor to be here,” OneRepublic’s Ryan Tedder said during their performance.”I was lucky enough to write and produce with [Cornell], and get to know him and his family over the years.
 He was even in one of our videos.”

 Bennington and Chris Cornell were close.
-As Rolling Stone Magazine reports, Chester performed“Hallelujah”at Cornell’s funeral at the Hollywood Forever Cemetery in Los Angeles.
+As Rolling Stone Magazine reported, Chester performed “Hallelujah” at Cornell’s funeral at the Hollywood Forever Cemetery in Los Angeles.

 “My name is Chester,” Bennington said to the mourners who had gathered to remember Cornell’s life.
 “I had the great privilege of being a friend of Chris and invited to be a member of his family.”